gasperpodobnik/GasperP_AMS/README.md

 | Modelities | modalities_images_dataset_B.npy                |  modalities_true_labels_dataset_B_df     |   |

 ## Examples
-Skripta adni_example.py prikaže način uporabe modela za razvrščanje v [CN, MCI, AD] na podatkih iz mape Data
+Python script adni_example.py shows how to use model for classification into the following classes [CN, MCI, AD] based on example data in folder Data

-Skripta modalities_example.py prikaže način uporabe modela za razvrščanje v [T1w, T2w, FLAIR, OTHER] na podatkih iz mape Data
+Python script modalities_example.py shows how to use model for MRI modalities classification into the following classes [T1w, T2w, FLAIR, OTHER] based on example data in folder Data